waqasbhatti/cdips-pipeline/README.md

 ## Install

 TODO FOR INSTALL INSTRUCTIONS:
-* figure out `anet` substitute (can it be replaced by just using astrometry.net?)
 * figure out `2massread` substitute (or how to make it free)
-* check this actually works.

 ### Environment basics